WenChentao/Seg2Link/README.md

 # ![icon](pic/icon.svg)

-**Seg2Link** is a software designed to semi-automatically segment 3D cell images, especially for EM images.
+**Seg2Link** is a software designed to semi-automatically segment 3D cell images, especially EM images.

 Check out this [**Online Guide**]() to learn how to install and use it.